-All learner grades need to be input to Gradebook for ratifying.
+Grades need to be input to Gradebook for ratifying.
 Gradebook must be accurate because the results impact whether or not a learner can be awarded a qualification, affecting StudyLink.
-Check all grades are correct before ratification and publishing so they can be ratified.
+Check all grades are correct before ratification and publishing.

-If a learner has an Assessment Concession (AC) granted, you must add this information to the comment box next to a DEF (Deferred) grade.
-This is a holding grade while the learner has extra time to complete an assessment.
+If a learner has an Assessment Concession (AC) granted, add a note into the comment box next to a DEF (Deferred) grade.
+A Deferral is a holding grade while the learner has extra time to complete an assessment.

 A DNC (Did Not Complete) can be input if a learner didn't submit a compulsory assessment or if a learner withdrew after 75% of the course was completed.
 A DNC is counted as a fail grade.